 So, what to do about work induced stress?
 At Think Productive we always believe the answer is to follow the science and understand the issue.
-We then pursue a devise a strategy that equips people with the skills to head off inevitable burnout or other health repercussions.
+We then pursue a strategy that equips people with the skills to head off inevitable burnout or other health repercussions.
 In this case what does the science tell us?
 Well, there is plenty of evidence that control, or the perception of control, is important in staving off the feelings of overwhelm and panic that start to affect our decision-making and well-being.

 What Does the Science Say?

 Studies show that bosses fare better than workers in terms of stress, despite a widespread perception that they suffer from overload and work long hours.
 The science tells us that this relates to the extent that they feel in control of their time and the content of their working day.
 Bosses also score higher when surveyed about job satisfaction, perceived management quality from their managers, degrees of influence and freedom at work, possibilities for development and purpose of work.

 By contrast, according to one University study, people lower on the corporate ladder are, on average, more stressed than people higher up.
 Worse, according to the study, the elevated stress continues into retirement for average working people.